RyamAlmalki/drowsiness_detection/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

-## License 📜
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to explore and contribute!
-If you have any questions or issues, please open an issue on the GitHub repository.
-Happy coding! 😃